POST MEthod for meetings

 Project Summary

-The POST Method is a plan that outlines how to structure meetings in an effort to ensure that meetings run efficiently.
-My infographic outlines how to utilize the POST method and provides support for organizational leaders who have a knowledge gap with how to conduct virtual meetings effectively.
+The POST Method is a plan that outlines how to structure meetings to ensure they run efficiently.
+I created this infographic for project managers to provide support for organizational leaders with a knowledge gap on how to conduct virtual meetings effectively.

-If applied correctly, this knowledge can help reduce the number of unnecessary meetings that waste valuable time and money while increasing efficiency when meetings are actually necessary.
+If applied correctly, the POST method can help reduce the number of unnecessary meetings that waste valuable time and money while increasing efficiency when meetings are actually necessary.

 A huge problem for businesses:

 If you’re reading this, there’s a high chance that the phrase “that could’ve been an email” resonates with you.
-A lot of businesses have shifted to remote work, therefore more meetings are being conducted virtually.
-Yet, the issue of meetings being considered “time-wasters” originated long before the pandemic occurred.
+Many businesses have shifted to remote work, therefore more meetings are being conducted virtually.
+But the issue of meetings being considered “time-wasters” originated long before the pandemic.

 According to a survey conducted by Organizational Psychologist, Steven Rogelberg, most employees considered only 50 percent of the meetings they attended to be time well-spent.
 This meant the other 50 percent of meetings were deemed wasteful.

 To put this into perspective: imagine you spend 12 hours in meetings every single week.
 This amounts to 48 hours every month, which accumulates to about 576 hours a year.
-If 50 percent of that time is spent being unproductive, you have now wasted 288 hours (which equates to 36 full working days) accomplishing nothing.
-That’s more than 7 weeks of time that could be used to achieve business goals such as meeting deadlines and completing projects, improve employee and company performance, or improve overall work-life balance!
+If 50% of that time is spent being unproductive, you've now wasted 288 hours accomplishing nothing.
+That's 36 full working days (or 7 full work weeks)!
+This time could've been used to achieve business goals such as completing projects, crushing deadlines, improving employee and company performance, or improving overall work-life balance!

 Research & Analysis